piskareviv/blog_aux_ntt_1/text/main.md

 <!-- In this blog  -->
 I want to share some of my thoughts and experiments on vectorizing NTT.

-I chose NTT over real-valued FFT because of the imprecision of the latter.
+I prefer NTT to real-valued FFT because of the imprecision of the latter.
-I chose `avx2` because it is the most advanced vector extension supported by the majority of modern online judges (including Codeforces), as of 2024.
+I use `avx2` because it is the most advanced vector extension supported by the majority of modern online judges (including Codeforces), as of 2024.
+And I have no idea how many bugs and how much UB my code contains, at least it passes improvised tests.

 ### Benchmark info